jeffn-runsafe/tool-center/README.md

 The CycloneDX Tool Center is the largest publicly available collection of SBOM (Software Bill of Materials) and xBOM (e.g., SaaSBOM, CBOM, HBOM) products, projects, and services.
 It serves as a centralized resource for anyone looking to explore, evaluate, or integrate BOM-related capabilities into their toolchains and workflows.
 The Tool Center is an integral part of the [CycloneDX website](https://cyclonedx.org).

+As of March 2025, the CycloneDX Tool Center leverages a JSON Schema in which `tools.json` must validate against.
+[View the human-readable documentation for the JSON Schema](https://cyclonedx.github.io/tool-center/).

 ## License

 All data within this repository is provided under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 You are free to use, modify, and redistribute the data in accordance with the terms of this license.